Davonne007-TX/monthly-ui-progress/README.md

 Want to check it out on your computer?
 Here’s how 🚀 :

 1. Go to folder of your choice where you would like to clone this.
 Open the folder in VS Code.
-Go to terminal and clone the repository
+Go to terminal and clone the repository.

    git clone git@github.com:Davonne007-TX/monthly-ui-progress.git

 2. List the files to confirm the project is there

 ls